Things to do in Chicago

 Take a walk on the wild side with this list of unique things to do in Chicago.

-There is an abundance of things to do in Chicago.
+There is an abundance of unique things to do in Chicago.
 If you're a local or a frequent visitor to the city, even the most breathtaking attractions can wind up looking a little stale.
 Lucky for you, we've rounded up 20 unique things to do in Chicago, from the offbeat to the downright strange.

-1. Enjoy Free Outdoor Concerts and Art at Millennium Park
+Enjoy Free Outdoor Concerts and Art at Millennium Park

 The only thing better than concerts and art is concerts and art for free, and that's what you can expect at Chicago's iconic Millennium Park.
 Located near Michigan Avenue in Grant Park, this outdoor space is dotted with lively art installations featuring everything from a sea of suspended glass bulbs to a life-sized bronze cow.

+In the summer, the city hosts a menagerie of talented musical artists for park-goers as they lounge, play, and frolic on the lush green lawn.
 Millennium Park is also home to Maggie Daley Park, an entertainment wonderland with mini golf, climbing walls, and ice skating.

-2. Discover Constellations at the Adler Planetarium
+Discover Constellations at the Adler Planetarium

 The closest star is 4.2 light-years away — unless you're in Chicago, where the closest star is a few miles down the road at the Adler Planetarium.
 This historic science center has brought the wonders of astronomy to Chicagoans since the 1930s.